rtyler/brokenco.de/_posts/2019-07-18-otto-matic.md

 I'm not sure modeling with environments _needs_ to be much more complex than that.
 The way an operations team might conceive of an environment may be different from an application team.
-They both conceive however when it comes to hostnames, settings, and credentials.
+Their mental models converge however when it comes to hostnames, settings, and credentials.

 I won't share a syntax snippet for environments at the moment since I'm not yet happy with it.
-But I'm very interested in how other people think of modeling environments, and what characteristics of those environments are important for their continuous delivery process.
+I am very interested in how other people think of modeling environments, and what characteristics of those environments are important for their continuous delivery process.

 ---

 My work thus far includes a full grammar for the description language that I've been exploring, and with each passing week the parser and runtime to support